-Therefore, due to the termination of the directorship existing with the Company and the closing of the employment relationship, which occurred on January 29 and February 29, 2016 respectively, Adil Mehboob-Khan was paid a redundancy package equal to a gross amount of EUR 6,800,000, as well as a gross amount of EUR 200,000 as a general novation transaction and severance indemnity.
+According to the Board of Directors resolution dated January 29, 2016, due to the termination of the directorship existing with the Company and the closing of the employment relationship, which occurred on January 29 and February 29, 2016 respectively, Adil Mehboob-Khan was paid a redundancy package equal to a gross amount of EUR 6,800,000, as well as a gross amount of EUR 200,000 as a general novation transaction and severance indemnity.
+Adil Mehboob-Khan did not retain any rights over the long-term incentive plans previously assigned.